 Not only will this expansion allow the Arts Center to more than double the number of people it serves, but the cornerstone site we are branching out to will help restore and renew our community’s vitality by becoming a destination site for people throughout the region.

-A $250,000 leadership gift from Robert and Betty Lindner paved the way for the $700,000 project.
-Other major contributors include: Greater Cincinnati Foundation, Scripps Howard Foundation, George and Margaret McLane Foundation, The Kroger Co., John A. Schroth Charitable Trust/PNC Bank Trustee, Louise Taft Semple Foundation, Thomas Emery Memorial, Ruth and Robert Conway Foundation and gift from many individual donors.
+A $250,000 leadership gift from Robert and Betty Lindner paved the way for Kennedy Heights Arts Center's $700,000 satellite expansion project.
+Other major contributors include: Greater Cincinnati Foundation, Scripps Howard Foundation, George and Margaret McLane Foundation, The Kroger Co., John A. Schroth Charitable Trust/PNC Bank Trustee, Louise Taft Semple Foundation, Thomas Emery Memorial, Ruth and Robert Conway Foundation and gifts from many individual donors.